-This year, the competition will be held in Kirkenes with up to 16 trade skills (such as car painting, chef, decorator, heavy machinery, plumber, IT and health care worker).
+This year, the competition will be held in Övertorneå with 15 participating schools and up to 18 trade skills (such as car painting, chef, heavy machinery, plumber, IT and health care worker).

 ArcticSkills values a people-to-people approach very highly.
 The school competition contributes to gather people across the borders to develop new ideas, projects and find new contacts and friendships.
 It is a priority to always include the Saami schools of the region and the organization is thriving to broader the indigenous peoples footprint.